nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Removing a client from the security server clients can be carried out through a member's detail view.

 To submit a security server client deletion request through a member's detail view, follow these steps.
-1. On the Members tab, select the member whose subsystem is to be removed from a security server and click members name.
+1. In the Members tab, select the member whose subsystem is to be removed from a security server and click members name.
 2. In the window that opens, select Subsystems tab and select the client subsystem, and click Unregister.
 3. Review the information displayed on the client deletion request and click Delete to submit the request.